kk-sjtu/My-Graduate-Life/README.md

 4. programming exercise in Leetcode

 ## 2024.11.9
 1. vacation!
-The script of ratiocination is very nice and met some nice friends
+The script of ratiocination is very nice and met some nice friends. ohh, it must be said is the flower my lover give me is very nice, good-smell.
+I love flower,love any beautiful things.
 2. organize my time and check the ans of one leetcode problem

+## 2024.11.10
+1. have fun in ktv.
+I have tried many kinds of songs with my lover.And I realize that your body is the only car in your whole life, which cannot be changed or exchanged. so you must cherich it with your whole spirit and energy.
+And i try other types of songs I escaped before like rap,dance song and so on.
+Young generation needs to be young.
+Dance and swing!
+2. physical oceanography homework

+## 2024.11.11
+1. run and exercise. take into rapping and dancing.
+(Life needs enthusiastic)
+2. learn hash_map